 If the college desires to admit a student but has some concern about the student's academic success based on some aspect of his/her previous academic record, it will admit the student on what is called "academic probation".
-Academic Probation carries with it particular restrictions that are intended to encourage satisfactory academic performance.
-See page 26.
+Academic Probation carries with it particular restrictions and requirements that are intended to encourage satisfactory academic performance.
+EDU 095 (described on page 143), which promotes fundamental reading and study skills, is required.
+Students are also required to develop a learning contract which will be monitored by ACCESS Office staff.
+More information about academic probation is found above.